How to reform the oil industry from within

 As your resolution gained a bit of traction, Shell pledged to become a net zero emissions company by 2050.
 Why do you think they did that?

 So then they could rightfully claim that they were the first [global oil company] to take responsibility for scope three product emissions.
 They basically said, “Your resolution is unnecessary because we are now industry-leading with this promise for 2050.
 So now you should focus on other oil majors.”
 We did, but we kept the pressure on Shell because we really want the industry to change in this decade.
 A promise for 2050 is useless if it’s not backed up by immediate action, right?
-If the next 10 years will be business as usual, which most oil majors want, then we already lost any chance to reach the Paris Agreement.
+If the next 10 years will be business as usual, which most oil majors want, then we already lost any chance to reach the Paris agreement.

 Delay is the new denial!